jar398/listtools/doc/diff-tool-notes.md

   1. Generate a set of articulations, as above, that captures the result of alignment process such as the one outlined here; one might call this a 'basic report'.
-  2. A set of tools that take a 'basic report' as input and generates whatever kind of report is needed: summaries, diffs (similar to MDD diffs?), merges, diagrams, etc.
+  2. A set of tools, each of which takes a 'basic report' as input and generates whatever kind of report is needed: summaries, diffs (similar to MDD diffs?), Euler/X syntax, merges, diagrams, etc.